mrkbdiut/Weakly-Supervised-Multi-Task-3D-UNet-Model/README.md

 ![image](https://github.com/mrkbdiut/Weakly-Supervised-Multi-Task-3D-UNet-Model/assets/36138901/97d6046a-9ff8-4ce8-bccd-0960960c0f12)

-The model has two branches: the Segmentation Branch and the Classification Branch.
+The Multi-tasking 3D UNet model has two branches: the Segmentation Branch and the Classification Branch.
 In our implementation the segmentation branch segments the metal electrode array from the input 3D CT image.
 The classification branch attached to the bottleneck of the 3D UNet consists of several residual blocks.
 This branch determines whether the input 3D CT image has a tip-foldover condition.

 You can find the PyTorch version of the Multi-task 3D UNet model in `model2.py`